Disability Tax Credits For Children With ADHD

 • Using Ritalin, Adderall or other medications to manage the condition.

-• Behavioural counselling to help teach your child how to manage their condition when the medication just isn’t working.
+• Behavioral counseling to help teach your child how to manage their condition when the medication just isn’t working.

-• Overall life and diet changes that help manage the condition.
+• Overall life and diet changes help manage the condition.

 Applying for the Disability Tax Credit